Isaac Jogues: Veneration and legacy

 Jogues was canonized on 29 June 1930 by Pope Pius XI along with seven other Canadian Martyrs.
 His feast day is celebrated on 19 October in the General Roman Calendar, and on 26 September in Canada.
-Jogues and companions are patron saints of North America.
+Jogues and his companions are patron saints of North America.

 There are several buildings and monuments dedicated to Jogues.
 The largest of these monuments is the Shrine of the North American Martyrs, built in Auriesville, New York in 1930.
 It honors Jogues, René Goupil, Louis Lalande, and Kateri Tekakwitha.
-It was completed in 1930.
 The shrine also honors Jean de Brébeuf and five of his companions killed in Canada in 1648 and 1649.

-There is also the Martyr's Shrine located in Midland, Ontario, Canada, which honors the Canadian Martyrs (another term for North American Martyrs).
+There is also the Martyr's Shrine located in Midland, Ontario, Canada, which honors the Canadian Martyrs (another term for the North American Martyrs).

 A seasonal chapel on the east shore of Saratoga Lake, New York is named after Jogues.
 A statue of Jogues stands in front of the main entrance to the chapel that faces the lake.
 While he was being taken into captivity, Jogues is said to have been the first European to see this lake.

 Fordham University, a Jesuit university in New York, has a dormitory building at its Rose Hill Campus named Martyrs' Court.
-The three wings of the building are named after Jogues, René Goupil, and Jean de Lalande.
+The three wings of the building are named after Jogues, Goupil, and de Lalande.

 Another statue of Jogues was erected in 1939, in the village of Lake George, in the Battlefield Park by the lake.

-Camp Ondessonk, a Roman Catholic youth camp located in Ozark, Illinois, is named after Jogues' Mohawk name.
-The living quarters for campers are each named for one of the North American Martyrs, including Kateri Tekakwitha, Jean de Brébeuf, Noël Chabanel, Antoine Daniel, Charles Garnier, René Goupil, Jean de Lalande, and Gabriel Lalemant.
+Camp Ondessonk, a Catholic youth camp located in Ozark, Illinois, is named after Jogues's Mohawk name.
+The living quarters for campers are named for the North American Martyrs and others influenced by their ministry, including Tekakwitha, de Brébeuf, Noël Chabanel, Antoine Daniel, Garnier, Goupil, de Lalande, and Gabriel Lalemant.